MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/limit-guest-sharing-to-specific-organization.md

 Even after you've limited B2B collaboration to certain organizations, people can still share files and folders with people in other organizations - they just won't be given a guest account in your directory.

 If you wish to prevent sharing entirely with other organizations, you have to disable the one-time passcode feature in Azure AD.
-This will prevent people outside your organization from being sent a one-time passcode for authentication.
+This will prevent people outside your organization from being sent a one-time passcode for authentication to shared files or folders.

 To disable the email one-time passcode feature
 1. Sign in to the [Azure portal](https://portal.azure.com/) as an Azure AD global administrator.